 - Hangover Day: The worst part of New Year’s?
 How bad you feel the next day.
 The best way to avoid this?
 Don’t overindulge.
 But, if you do, this is an excellent day to rest, hydrate, and order delivery from your favorite restaurant.

 - Public Domain Day: As explained by Wikipedia, this “is an observance of when copyrights expire, and works enter into the public domain.
-This legal transition of copyright works into the public domain usually happens every year on 1 January based on the individual copyright laws of each country.”
+This legal transition of copyright works into the public domain usually happens every year on 1 January.
+This is based on the individual copyright laws of each country.”

 - Buffet Day: Did you know that the Swedish popularized the buffet with the smorgasbord back in the 16th?
-While you may not be able to partake this year, thanks, COVID, this still gives you one more chance to indulge in a feast before your diet starts.
+You may not be able to partake this year, thanks, COVID.
+However, this still gives you one more chance to indulge in a feast before your diet starts.

 - Cream Puff Day: Fun fact; “the world’s largest cream puff weighed 125.5 pounds and was created on August 11, 2011, at the Wisconsin State Fair by Dave Schmidt and Team Cream Puff,” writes S. Edamadaka.

 - Personal Trainer Awareness Day: Is your goal to get into shape this year?
 If so, spend this day showing your gratitude to the folks who make this possible.